-- Which information was most difficult to find? - Which details were innocuous on their own, but revealed private information when combined with other details?
+- Which information was most difficult to find? - Which details were innocuous on their own, but revealed private information when combined with other details? - How does this make you think differently about what you choose to post online?

 Goal: Develop a common understanding of how our choices to publish information online contribute to a digital footprint.